-The growing and increasingly complex regulatory environment challenges firms to expand data requirements, enhance risk management processes, and achieve operational efficiency.
-We offer a range of regulatory-related services designed to help you understand the liquidity risk profile of securities, measure the effectiveness of processes, and achieve regulatory compliance.
+The evolving regulatory environment challenges firms to expand data requirements and enhance risk management processes.
+We offer a range of regulatory-related services designed to help you with your compliance obligations and help improve operational efficiency.

 ICE Data Services submits comment letters to U.S. and international regulators on proposed rules impacting the industry.
 Browse our most recent letters using the links below.

 We understand you need to know not only what regulations are being implemented, but why and how they will impact the industry.
 Our education-focused portal looks at even the most complex regulations facing the financial services industry.
 Explore posts, visuals, webinars and videos about key regulations, and gain information and perspective to help you make more educated business decisions.